-If you do not enroll for coverage when you are first eligible for benefits, you will receive no coverage.
-Your next opportunity to enroll will be during the annual open enrollment period for the following year or, if earlier, the date you experience a qualified Life Event.
+If you do not enroll for coverage when you are first eligible for benefits, you will receive no coverage, with the exception of the Employee Assistance Program.
+Your next opportunity to enroll will be during the annual open enrollment period for the following year or, if earlier, the date you experience a qualifying Life Event.

-For coverage requiring Proof of Good Health, coverage becomes effective only after coverage is approved and your first contributions are paid by you through payroll deductions.
+For benefits requiring proof of good health, coverage becomes effective only after coverage is approved and your first contributions are paid by you through payroll deductions.